Chart Color Schemes

 Five Dock has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified thirteen projects that could affect this region.
-Notable ones include TOGA Five Dock Mixed-Use Masterplan, Kings Bay Village, Five Dock Station - Sydney Metro West, and Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Stage 2.
+AreaSearch has identified thirteen projects that could influence local performance through infrastructure changes.
+Notable ones include TOGA's Five Dock Mixed-Use Masterplan, Kings Bay Village, Five Dock Station under Sydney Metro West, and Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Stage 2.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.